Miami Connection: In other media

-Miami Connection is referenced in the music video to Pharrell Williams's #1 hit song "Happy" (2014), where the first dancer is seen sporting a Dragon Sound cutoff tee.
+Miami Connection is referenced in the music video to Pharrell Williams's No. 1 hit song "Happy" (2014), where the first dancer is seen sporting a Dragon Sound cutoff tee.

 Far Cry 3: Blood Dragon, a 2013 video game, uses the film's song "Friends" during its end credits.
 Its cover art also appears to be inspired by Miami Connection.

-"Against the Ninja" is briefly heard in the Ten Year Old Tom episode "Tae Kwon Do", causing the titular character to remark "There's no such thing as Tae Kwon Do music."
+"Against the Ninja" is briefly heard in the Ten Year Old Tom episode "Tae Kwon Do", causing the titular character to remark, "There's no such thing as Tae Kwon Do music."